NickLegacy/Election-Analysis/README.md

 # Election-Analysis

 ## Overview
 The purpose of this analysis is to provide an overview on the election results between the three candidates: Charles Casper Stockham, Diana DeGette, and Raymon Anthony Doane as well as the total voter turnout by county.
+The analysis shows the total number of votes that each candidate received as well as the percentage of votes received.
+Each county that particiapated in the election is listed along with the total number of votes that were cast in that county.
+Votes totals are also shown as a percentage, as part of this analaysis.

 ## Election-Audit Results
 ![This is an image](https://github.com/NickLegacy/Election-Analysis/blob/main/Mod%203%20-%20Deliverable%201%20-%20pic.PNG)